 The cathedral suffered substantial damage due to bombings in World War II, but it remained standing even after all the buildings surrounding it were flattened.
 Repairs took place in 1956, restoring it to its original grandeur.

 You can see the details of some of the repair work, even at the main entrance:

 The cathedral is the largest Gothic church in Northern Europe.
 So if you’re going to visit any church in Cologne, this one is the most impressive.

 Make sure that you’re not only looking up at the beautiful artwork and stained glass windows, but also looking down.
-The Cologne Cathedral has some of the most stunning floor mosaics I’ve ever seen in a church before.
+The Cologne Cathedral has some stunning and intricate floor mosaics.
 The mosaics are the result of a competition held about 8 years before construction was complete.

 Take the time to climb the 533 steps of the spiral staircase for scenic views of the Rhine.
 On the way, you’ll pass the bell chamber, with its eight bells.
 St. Peter’s Bell is the largest freely swinging church bell in the world.
 It weighs 24 tonnes!

 Tips for your visit: The cathedral opens at 6am, so you can get your visit in nice and early.
-The tower climb opens at 9am, so I would recommend doing this as early as possible to avoid crowds.
+The tower climb opens at 9am, so it’s recommended to do this as early as possible to avoid crowds.
 The cathedral also offers combined entrance tickets if you want to see the treasury.
 And believe me, you WANT to see the treasury.
-I’ve never seen so much gold and precious stones in one room before.
+You may never again see so much gold and precious stones housed in one room.
 The treasury opens at 10am, so you can do the tower climb first, then visit the treasury afterward.
 They also offer a phone app to enhance your visit.

 Address: Domkloster 4, 50667 Köln, Germany